ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 ## Navigating the Home Screen

-After creating our account, Spotify will prompt you to select your preferred music languages and favourite artists.
+After creating your account, Spotify will prompt you to select your preferred music languages and favourite artists.
 Once done, you'll land on **home** screen.

 Here's what you'll see: